Use vulnerability scanning in offline and air-gapped environments

 Configure Trivy in the Supply Chain

-Now that you have relocated the images, you must configure the scanning step of the supply chain to use Trivy with the SCST - Scan 2.0, and provide the location of the database artifacts in the private registry.
+After relocating the images, configure the scanning step of the supply chain to use Trivy with SCST - Scan 2.0, and provide the location of the database artifacts in the private registry.

 1. To enable SCST - Scan 2.0 with Trivy with private registries, update your tap-values.yaml file to specify the Trivy ClusterImageTemplate.
 For example: